teshnizi/LazyIter/README.md

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Future work maybe focused at adding support for other objective functions.
+Future work maybe focused on adding other experiment score functions.

 ## License